semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of October 19, 2020
 **(Updated) New UI - Everyone's latest work page**
-Updated the behavior on the main page (Everyone's latest work) to exclude the workflows of the projects user doesn't have access to.
+We updated the behavior on the main page (Everyone's latest work) to exclude workflows that the current project user doesn't have access to.
-If the user doesn't have access to the project, or the project was deleted, the workflows of that project won't appear in the workflow list.
+If a user doesn't have access to a project, or the project was deleted, that project's workflows won't appear in their workflow list.

 **(Improved) Ubuntu 18.04 image update**
 **(Updated)** Language versions: